redotvideo/haven/llamatune/README.md

 ## Getting Started

-Let's fine-tune a Llama 13B on a chat dataset of our choice.
 To get started, we need to install `llamatune` as well as the latest versions of `transformers`and `peft`:

 ```
 pip install llamatune